Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/render.rst

 Billboard Normal UV
    Coordinates are the same for every billboard, and just place the image straight on the square.
 Billboard Time-Index (X-Y)
-   Coordinates actually define single points in the texture plane with the x-axis as time and y-axis as the particle index.
+   Coordinates actually define single points in the texture plane with the X-axis as time and Y-axis as the particle index.
    For example using a horizontal blend texture mapped to color from white to black will give particles that start off as white and gradually change to black during their lifetime.
    On the other hand a vertical blend texture mapped to color from white to black will make the first particle to be white and the last particle to be black with the particles in between a shade of gray.

 The animation of the UV textures is a bit tricky.
 The UV texture is split into rows and columns (N times N).
 The texture should be square.